nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## **Introduction**
-imPoster is a desktop application for beginners of API development to quickly grasp the basics. imPoster's simple and minimalistic style can help beginner API developers **explore** and **test** APIs, whether those **found online** or those that they have **built** themselves. imPoster is also highly optimised fast typists and can be fully operated through keyboard commands. </br>
+imPoster is a desktop application for beginners of API development to quickly grasp the basics. imPoster's simple and minimalistic style can help beginner API developers **explore** and **test** APIs, whether those **found online** or those that they have **built** themselves. imPoster is also highly optimised fast typists and can be fully operated through keyboard commands. <br>

 This developer's guide assumes its readers to have a **basic understanding** of APIs.
 For a basic definition of [what an API is](#what-is-an-api), an appendix has been provided for readers who may be unfamiliar with the concept.
-However, it is highly recommended for readers to refer to proper tutorial contents for the basics of APIs prior to developing the application. </br>
+However, it is highly recommended for readers to refer to proper tutorial contents for the basics of APIs prior to developing the application. <br>

-Readers are also advised to download our [latest releases](https://imposter-dev.tk) from our main website in order to test out the application. </br>
+Readers are also advised to download our [latest releases](https://imposter-dev.tk) from our main website in order to test out the application. <br>

 ## **Navigating this Developer Guide**